Say Goodbye to Churn, Hello to Renewals

 If your site is not holding your members long enough for them to use your best content, well… something’s got to change.
 Quickly.
-Because buying new customers to replace the ones leaving is just too expensive.
-Fortunately, I understand the problems you face.
-I help niche, nonprofit, and continuing education sites plug their holes so that current members stay invested for months and years longer than industry norms.
+Because buying new customers just to replace the ones leaving is a very expensive business model.

 Does this sound familiar?